ClutchKick2207/coding-notes/MarkDown/MarkDown-notes.md

 <br>

 ## The Different Headings:
-These headings can be used to signify different levels (such as points, sub-points, chapters, etc.)
+These headings can be used to signify different levels (such as points, sub-points, chapters, etc.).
+For best practice, have a space betwen the '#' and the first character.

 # H1
 ## H2